nelmio/NelmioApiDocBundle/Resources/doc/swagger-support.rst

         resource: "@NelmioApiDocBundle/Resources/config/swagger_routing.yml"
         prefix: /api-docs

-Et voila!, simply specify http://yourdomain.com/api-docs in your ``swagger-ui`` instance and you are good to go.
+Et voila!
+Simply specify http://yourdomain.com/api-docs in your ``swagger-ui`` instance and you are good to go.

 .. note::